clam1987/Simple-BlackJack-CLI/README.md

 # Simple-BlackJack-CLI
-Simple Black Jack CLI app
+We are building a Simple Blackjack App using the CLI to run our application.